WebAssembly/tool-conventions/DynamicLinking.md

 The loader must know how much space in the memory and table to reserve for the module, and must know that *before* the module is created.
 To that end, a WebAssembly shared library is a small wrapper around a WebAssembly module, with suffix `.wso` (WebAssembly Shared Object), and contents

  * 4 bytes: `\0wso`
- * 8 bytes: Size of memory (unsigned little-endian integer) (note: can be larger than the memory segments in the module)
+ * 8 bytes: Size of the memory area the loader should reserve for the module, which will begin at `memoryBase` (unsigned little-endian integer) (note: can be larger than the memory segments in the module)
- * 8 bytes: Size of table (unsigned little-endian integer)
+ * 8 bytes: Size of the table area the loader should reserve for the module, which will begin at `tableBase` (unsigned little-endian integer)
  * The rest of the file is the WebAssembly module itself.

 ## Implementation Status